googleforgames/agones/docs/proposals/0000-afp-process/README.md

 - `provisional`: The AFP has been proposed and is actively being defined.
   This is the starting state while the AFP is being fleshed out and actively defined and discussed.
   The maintainer has accepted that this work must be done.
-- `implementable`: The approvers have approved this AFP for implementation.
+- `implementable`: The reviewers have approved this AFP for implementation.
 - `implemented`: The AFP has been implemented and is no longer actively changed.
 - `deferred`: The AFP is proposed but not actively being worked on.
-- `rejected`: The approvers and authors have decided that this AFP is not moving forward.
+- `rejected`: The reviewers and authors have decided that this AFP is not moving forward.
   The AFP is kept around as a historical document.
 - `withdrawn`: The authors have withdrawn the AFP.
 - `replaced`: The AFP has been replaced by a new AFP.